dyc1998108/PBRT-Gear/README.md

 # PBRT-Gear
-There are 3 different version:utility, converter, analysis.
+There are 3 different versions:utility, converter, analysis.
 Please refer to each version for more information.